holtgrewe/tracdox/trac-sphinx/source/Tutorial/Graphs.rst

 	In `Assignment 3`_ we defined an HMM with three states: exon, splice, and intron.

 	The Viterbi path is the sequence of states that is most likely to produce a given output.
-	In SeqAn, it can be calculated with the function :dox:`viterbiAlgorithm`.
+	In SeqAn, it can be calculated with the function :dox:`HmmAlgorithms#viterbiAlgorithm viterbiAlgorithm`.
 	The produced output for this assignment is the DNA sequence ``s``.

-	The first parameter of the function :dox:`viterbiAlgorithm` is of course the HMM, and the second parameter is the sequence ``s``.
+	The first parameter of the function :dox:`HmmAlgorithms#viterbiAlgorithm viterbiAlgorithm` is of course the HMM, and the second parameter is the sequence ``s``.
 	The third parameter is an output parameter that will be filled by the function.
 	Since we want to compute a sequence of states, this third parameter is a :dox:`String` of :dox:`VertexDescriptor VertexDescriptors` which assigns a state to each character of the sequence ``s``.

-	The return value of the function :dox:`viterbiAlgorithm` is the overall probability of this sequence of states, the Viterbi path.
+	The return value of the function :dox:`HmmAlgorithms#viterbiAlgorithm viterbiAlgorithm` is the overall probability of this sequence of states, the Viterbi path.

 	The only thing left is to output the path.
 	The path is usually longer than the given sequence.